promisegrid/grid-poc/x/atproto/slides.md

 ### Potential Representation
 - CWTs could theoretically represent promises from Promise Theory.
 - Flexible claim structure allows encoding of promise-related information.
-- No inherent support for Mark Burgess' graphical promise notation.

----

-## Promise Theory and CWTs

 ### Considerations
 - Promising agent should be represented as the issuer (iss) in CWT.
-- Subject (sub) claim could represent the entity about which the promise is made.
+- The subject (sub) claim could represent the entity about which the promise is made.
-- No known widespread use of CWTs/JWTs for Promise Theory representation.

----

-## Post-Quantum Cryptography

-### Signatures and Hashes
-- Hash-based signatures: XMSS, LMS, SPHINCS+.
-- Lattice-based signatures: CRYSTALS-Dilithium (ML-DSA), FALCON.
-- Multivariate-based signatures: Rainbow (no longer recommended).
-- Code-based cryptography.
-- Hash functions: SHA-2 and SHA-3 families (with increased output sizes).

 ---